 Of course, all the security in the world can’t account for human error, so if by any chance you do become infected, it’s not the end of the world.
 Update your files regularly to an external hard drive which can then be unplugged and put in a safe location, or upload to a cloud storage solution.
 Even if you do get hacked, you can still keep your data without paying an extra cent towards decryption.

-Get a software security company to help out.
-Everyone is busy nowadays, and software and security typically rank low on the scale of things to take care of when there are so many other things that take priority.
-That’s why you need to outsource your internet needs before you have to so that dealing with updating software and security becomes someone else’s problem!
+Get a software security company to help you run a simulated test.
+Everyone is busy nowadays, and software and security typically rank low on the scale of things to take care of when there’s so many other things that take priority; that’s why you need to outsource your security needs before they become a problem!
+By running a simulated phishing attack, you can see whether or not your employees are cybersecurity-ready, and to help them learn better cybersecurity practices online.
+If you’re interested, just fill out the form at the end of this post.

 AIRO Software can help keep you safe and secure, and we’re excited to work with you to figure out a security solution that’ll benefit your business best.
 Contact us today for a custom quote, and let’s see what we can do for you!